Links to Pictures on this Site

 Worcester (Worcestershire)

 Richard III visited the city on Tuesday August 5th 1483 during his Coronation Tour.
+A donation made to the Worcester Cathedral Adopt A Book Scheme which was used to repair GK9 Vindiciae Ecclesiae Anglicanae printed by Felicem Kyngstonum of London in 1625 commemorates this visit: Commemorating the visit of King Richard III to the Cathedral on Tuesday August 5th 1483.
 On Friday 25th July 1483 Richard was at Magdalen College Oxford on his tour and heard a disputation in divinity by William Grocyn and John Taylor.
 Grocyn lecturing in Greek at Oxford features in the Victorian glass (see below).

 His brother Edward IV went to Worcester after the battle of Tewkesbury in 1471, on his way to Coventry.